peteash10/art.peteashton.com/_posts/2013-03-21-Dirty-New-Media.md

 - That's stupid, and I can explain why.
 - I want to do something like that.

-Basicially I felt I was watching a peer group I should, or could, be part of.
+Basically I felt I was watching a peer group I should, or could, be part of.

 So, on 21st March 2013 I decided to actually become a proper artist, doing this sort of thing as professionally as possible.